drBenway/pixi-vn-wiki/start/make-visual-novel.md

 An important feature of transitions is that they momentarily pause all animations connected to that component and resume them when the transition is complete.

 So, in my case, I will use before the `moveIn` function the `addTicker` function to add the `ZoomTicker` ticker.
-This way steph will be mirrored on the x-axis after the transition is complete.
+This way Steph will be mirrored on the x-axis after the transition is complete.

 Also since I will use typescript for this animation, I created a special label for this animation.
 So that it can be called also from other languages ​​that are not JS/TS.